The-Politico/politico-elections/docs/source/serialization/page.rst

 Page serialization
 ==================

-Pages are serialized using ``ModelSerializer`` and filtering the queryset by an election day.
+Page serialization matches our :ref:`page-structure`.
+Pages endpoints are always parameterized using an election day.

 Cycle pages